Ready to build a website that does it all? 🏆 Get the free Webflow x Typeform ebook

 Use Logic to direct respondents to different question sets

-You can take advantage of Logic to create your multilingual typeform.
+You can take advantage of Logic to create your multilingual form.
 To do this, add all the questions in the chosen languages.
 Then, on the first question ask the respondents for their preferred language and direct them to the set of questions in that language.

 Take a look at this example:

-A clever twist: use multiple typeforms
+A clever twist: use multiple forms

 Option A: Use Logic and different Ending Screens